Represented the controlling shareholder of Bullfrog Power in its acquisition by Spark Power Corp.

-Acting for a Canadian entity, its Colombian subsidiary and the Colombian principals of that entity in connection with its initial capital raising and cannabis-related operational activities.
+Acting for a Canadian entity, its Uruguayan subsidiary and the U.S. and Uruguayan principals of that entity in connection with its initial banking and capital raising and cannabis-related operational activities.

 Represented Prospect Capital Management LP in connection with an add-on share acquisition by Prospect’s controlled portfolio company Mity, Inc. of Orem, Utah.
 The acquisition was completed by Mity, Inc. of the business currently carried on under the business name ‘Holsag Canada.’
 The acquired business is a leading provider of multipurpose room furniture and specialty seating.